 OHCA Services for Dental Providers

-SoonerCare (Oklahoma Medicaid) pays for preventative, diagnostic and restorative services for eligible members under the age of 21.
-Some limited exams, limited x-rays and emergency extractions are covered for eligible recipients age 21 and over.
+SoonerCare (Oklahoma Medicaid) pays for preventative, diagnostic and restorative services for eligible members.
 Please visit Medicaid Compliance for the Dental Professional from the Centers for Medicare & Medicaid Services (CMS) to learn about compliance facilitation and good documentation procedures, as well as access a Program Integrity Toolkit.

 OAR 317:30-5 PART 79.
 DENTISTS